FEU–D Baby Tamaraws

-The FEU–Diliman Baby Tamaraws is the high school varsity team of Far Eastern University–Diliman in the University Athletic Association of the Philippines (UAAP), together with the Far Eastern University senior teams, the FEU Tamaraws and the FEU Lady Tamaraws.
+The FEU–Diliman Baby Tamaraws are the high school varsity team of Far Eastern University–Diliman in the University Athletic Association of the Philippines (UAAP), where they play together with the Far Eastern University senior teams, the FEU Tamaraws and Lady Tamaraws.

 Championship Tally

 The FEU-Diliman Baby Tamaraws participate in six out of eleven sports in the UAAP Junior's Division (as of UAAP Season 77).
 Below are the total number of championships won in the UAAP (combined boys and girls, where applicable).